supabase/terraform-provider-supabase/docs/tutorial.md

 Run `terraform -chdir=module apply`.
 Enter the ID of your Supabase project at the prompt.
 If your local TF state is empty, your project will be imported from remote rather than recreated.

 Alternatively, you may use the `terraform import ...` command without editing the resource file.
+For example, `terraform -chdir=module import supabase_project.production abcdefghijklmnopqrst` will let Terraform import your existing project with reference ID `abcdefghijklmnopqrst`.
+After import, you can run `terraform -chdir=module plan` to verify that your infrastructure matches the configuration.

 ## Configuring a project